 None of these studies on caffeine’s benefits are conclusive, but they do suggest some potentially good news for those who love a little caffeine boost.
 Still, it’s not a carte blanche to throw back shots of espresso — even these beneficial effects of caffeine only come when it’s consumed in moderation.

-Also, keep in mind that caffeine is found in all sorts of things besides coffee, such as chocolate, tea, cola, coffee-flavored sweets, and even certain candies and gums.
+Finally, keep in mind that caffeine is found in all sorts of things besides coffee, such as chocolate, tea, cola, coffee-flavored sweets, and even certain candies and gums.
 It’s important to take into account your total caffeine consumption, not just coffee, to make sure you’re not going overboard.

 Why Choosing Organic Coffee Beans Matters

-Once you have the healthy amount of coffee and caffeine dialed in, it’s time to think about the kind of coffee you’re drinking.
+Once you have the right amount of caffeine dialed in, it’s time to think about the kind of coffee you’re drinking.
 No, we’re not talking about light roast vs dark roast or a latte vs drip coffee — we’re talking about organic coffee vs conventional coffee.
 The word “organic” gets thrown around a lot, and it can sometimes feel unclear as to how much it really matters.
 But with coffee, the difference between conventional and organic is huge.
 This is where the method of coffee production comes into play, and where the benefits of choosing organic coffee beans becomes quite clear.

 Conventional farmers use chemical fertilizers and pesticides to keep up with the high demand for coffee (up to 250 lbs of chemical fertilizers per acre!).
 This high chemical use is made possible — and impossible to regulate — because most of the coffee beans that the United States imports come from countries where there is little to no regulation of pesticide use.
 Which means that if you’re not choosing organic coffee beans, pesticides in coffee is something you should be concerned about.

 The reason these farmers feel the need to rely so heavily on pesticides is because of where they’re growing the beans.
 Traditionally, farmers grew coffee in the shade, but it is increasingly being grown in the sun, which makes the process faster and cheaper.
 However, one of the benefits of shade-grown coffee is that the trees providing the shade also provide branches on which birds can land — birds that, in turn, pick off any pests and parasites that might be attracted to the coffee plant, acting as natural pesticides!